What do California Condors and proximity cards have in common? Terry Stevens, the Operations Director at Liberty Wildlife can tell you:

 Terry has overseen Liberty Wildlife’s operations for 30+ years.
 The publicly-funded wildlife rehabilitation center has expanded from a small homegrown operation to a large state-of-the-art facility adjacent to Phoenix’s Sky Harbor Airport with 300+ volunteers.

 “We were formed in 1981 by Dr. Kathy Orr, a veterinarian in private practice in Scottsdale.”
 Terry explained.
 “Kathy offered the back of her garage to the animals she rescued.”
 The first year they saw 85 orphaned and injured animals.
-Since then, they have significantly scaled their impact rescuing 9,454 animals in 2018 alone.
-This year, they are close to hitting 10,000.
+Since then, they have significantly scaled their impact rescuing over 12,000 animals in 2020 alone.
+This year, they are expecting to rescue even more.

 The new facility has allowed them to expand their impact in wildlife rehabilitation, natural history education and conservation services to the community.
 It has also increased the value of their physical assets which they must protect in an area far more accessible to the public.